 A family-centred approach: what is it?

-A family-centred approach is a way of working in partnership with families to better understand their circumstances, and to help parents decide what strategies will best suit their children and families.
+A family-centred approach involves working in partnership with families to better understand their circumstances and to decide on strategies that will suit them and their children.

 A family-centred approach has some basic principles: